 Heat exhaustion and heatstroke usually happen during particularly hot spells.
 Type 1 Diabetes carries a higher risk of developing heat exhaustion.
 Know the symptoms of heat exhaustion and heatstroke, take steps to prevent it and act quickly if it does happen.

-The symptoms of heat exhaustion is very similar to those of hypoglycemia.
-Heat exhaustion can therefore mask episodes of hypoglycemia or conversely, can be mistaken for hypoglycemia.
+The symptoms of heat exhaustion are very similar to those of hypoglycemia.
+Heat exhaustion can, therefore, mask episodes of hypoglycemia or conversely, can be mistaken for hypoglycemia.
 If left unaddressed, heat exhaustion can progress to heatstroke, a much more serious condition that could be life-threatening.

 - fatigue and lethargy